fokalview/VR-Data-V2/README.md

 - Younger male users show higher motion sickness.
 - Female users tend to stay longer in VR and report smoother experiences.
-- Other gender groups show the widest range in values, which is partly due to smaller sample size.
+- Other gender groups show the widest range in values, partly due to smaller sample sizes.

-These patterns suggest that comfort is not evenly distributed across demographic groups.
+These patterns answer questions about how age and gender influence motion sickness, immersion, and duration.

 ---